-- · Candidates need to be selective about what they include in the appendix.
-An appendix should only be part of the essay if it is necessary.
-Important data should be in the body of the essay. - · Many candidates do not follow a consistent, standard style for in text referencing.
+- Many candidates do not follow a consistent, standard style for in text referencing.
 Some candidates are clearly confused about citations, quotations, footnotes, endnotes and bibliographic references and are clearly in need of guidance on this.
-Mo st library-based essays are poorly referenced - · Some essays have no obvious structure.
+Most library-based essays are poorly referenced. - · Some essays have no obvious structure.
 This is often reflected in a table of contents along the lines of "introduction, body, and conclusion".
 In other cases candidates use headings in the table of contents which do not appear in the text of the essay. - · Candidates tend not to make good use of supporting illustrative material.
 On the one hand diagrams and pictures are sometimes copied directly from the sources and included in the essay with no commentary or no attempt to explain or highlight their context.
-On the other hand some candidates include a plethora of digital images that in the end fail to enhance the quality of the work.
+Photographs should be carefully selected and should only be included if they enhance the quality of work.